Social Media Metrics to Measure: What to Track and Why It Matters

 - Don’t try to track everything: It’s tempting to look at every number available, but that can lead to decision fatigue.
 Stick with metrics that help you make meaningful improvements to your strategy.

 - Choose metrics that support action: Vanity metrics (like views or likes on their own) aren’t always helpful unless they tie back to your goals.
-Look for numbers that show progress or signal areas to improve.
+Look for numbers that indicate progress or signal areas for improvement.

 - Set benchmarks for comparison: Your current numbers only tell part of the story.
 Compare them over time, across different types of content, and against your industry and competitors.

 - Track consistently: A single spike or dip won’t tell you much.
-Monitor your metrics regularly so you can spot trends and seasonality, then adjust your strategy as needed.
+Monitor your metrics regularly to spot trends and seasonality, and adjust your strategy as needed.

 - Use custom tracking links: Tools like UTM parameters can show you exactly where your traffic and conversions are coming from.
 This can be especially helpful when running multiple campaigns or promoting across different platforms.